cmaloney/dcos-docs/_pages/administration/security-and-authentication/auth-api.md

 ---
 You can make external calls to HTTP API endpoints in your DCOS cluster.

-You must first obtain an authorization token and then include the authorization token in your HTTP request.
+You must first obtain an authentication token and then include it in your HTTP request.

 # Generate the authentication token